 Texdoc is a command line program to find and view documentation in TeX Live.
 Its primary function is to locate relevant documentation for a given keyword (typically, a LaTeX package name) on your disk, and open it in an appropriate viewer.

 You can browse texdoc's documentation online: user manual (pdf) and short man page (pdf, html).
 Texdoc is part of the TeX Live distribution.
 (A texdoc command is available in MiKTeX, but it is merely a shortcut for mthelp, developed independently.)

-The texdoc mailing list is available for bug reports (including finding the wrong file for a particular keyword), feature requests, patches, etc. You don't need to subscribe to the list in order to post a message or receive replies.
+The texdoc mailing list is available for any discussion, including bug reports (such as finding the wrong file for a given keyword), feature requests, patches, etc. You don't need to subscribe to the list in order to post a message or receive replies.
 The list archives are public.

-Texdoc's development is hosted on GitHub.
-Here are download and installation instructions for Unix and Windows.
+Texdoc's development is hosted on puszcza.
+Here are download and installation instructions.

 from Reinhard Kotucha.
 First